Clan MacIntyre: Other MacIntyre families and groups

 Camus-na-h-erie: In 1955 Alastair MacIntyre of Camus-na-h-erie recorded arms in the Lyon Court as a cadet of the chiefly house of MacIntyre, although with a shield significantly different from that subsequently granted to the clan chief in 1991.

 This branch of the family claims descent from Patrick, a son of a chief of Glenoe.
 The family established themselves on the shores of the Inverness-shire Loch Leven at Camus-na-h-erie.
 John Macintyre of Camus-na-h-erie, 10th of his line, fought on the Jacobite side in the 1745 and was wounded at the battle of Falkirk.
 It is reported that nine members of MacIntyre of Camus-na-h-erie were taken prisoners in the 1745 rising.
 In the early 19th century, the family was represented by the Rev. John MacIntyre, D.D. of Kilmonivaig.

-Badenoch: The MacIntyres of Badenoch are said to have been descended from a bard taken under the protection of the Clan Mackintosh chief at the end of the 15th century.
-The Badenoch MacIntyres were a constituent group of Clan Chattan, an alliance of clans headed by the Mackintosh chief which fought on the Jacobite side in the risings of 1715 and 1745.
+Badenoch: The MacIntyres of Badenoch are said to have been descended from a bard taken under the protection of the Clan Mackintosh chief at the end of the 15th century, settling mainly in the parishes of Kingussie and Laggan, but also further down the River Spey in the vicinity of Alvie.
+The MacIntyres of Badenoch, also known as “Clan Inteir”, is the sixteenth and final admission into the Clan Chattan Confederation, an alliance of clans headed by the Mackintosh chief.
+During the 17th century, several of the Clan Chattan Macintyres were known cattle raiders associated with Patrick Roy MacGregor.

+During the Jacobite Uprisings of 1715 and 1745, a number of Badenoch Macintyres, mainly from the parish of Laggan, fought alongside their Chattan brethren and appear on the transportation lists for the 1715 Jacobite uprising whilst a Malcolm Macintyre, along with a Donald Macintyre appears on the 1746 surrender lists for MacPherson of Cluny´s Regiment.
+A James Macintyre, (Seumas na Braiteach, or James of the Flag), saved the Regimental Green Banner from destruction.

+The Badenoch Land clearances of 1797, affected the township of Biallid Beag, the location of an ancient Macpherson/Macintyre cemetery, St. Patricks, affecting many Badenoch Macintyres.
 Cladich: The little hamlet of Cladich above Loch Awe near the road to Inveraray was a center of weaving and almost all of the inhabitants were MacIntyres.
 A specialty of the industry were men's hose and garters, which were prized at that time for wearing with the highland costume.